TalonFloof/OkamiStation/okamisdk/README.md

 # Okami SDK
-The Okami SDK contains a fully working assembler within it (and maybe some other things in the future)
+The Okami SDK contains tools needed to create software for the Okami Architecture.
-The assembler is an extension of hyenasky's assembler for the xr17032 architecture.
-Licensed under the MIT License.
-The original source code can be found [here](https://github.com/xrarch/sdk/tree/master/asmfx).